-- In the first academic term, students with SEND in Year 7 who are identified as being socially or emotionally vulnerable by their Primary school, receive additional support from their allocated teaching assistant or mentor to settle in. - To have a smooth transition from KS3 to KS4, students with SEND needs are supported in choosing their subjects for KS4 through a range of level 2 courses and also suitable GCSE's. - Students have PSHE lessons, Form time activities and opportunities to develop their life skills. - Alternative provisions are also made available for students who are unable to do the traditional GCSE subjects, these include: Level 1/2 qualifications such as, BTEC.
+- In the first academic term, students with SEND in Year 7 who are identified as being socially or emotionally vulnerable by their Primary school, receive additional support from their allocated teaching assistant or mentor to settle in. - To have a smooth transition from KS3 to KS4, students with SEND needs are supported in choosing their subjects for KS4 through a range of GCSE's, Apprenticeship level 2 and 'T' courses. - Students have PSHE lessons, Form time activities and opportunities to develop their life skills. - Alternative provisions are also made available for students who are unable to do the traditional GCSE subjects, these include: Level 1/2 qualifications such as, BTEC, reduced number of options, personalised timetables, reduced timetables and off-site provisions.